Aimee Mann: 2008—2012: @#%&*! Smilers and Charmer

-2010s: Charmer, Mental Illness and the Both

 In May 2011, Mann performed for President Barack Obama and Michelle Obama at a poetry seminar at the White House.
-She also appeared in a sketch for the Independent Film Channel series Portlandia; she played herself working as a cleaning woman, telling Fred Armisen and Carrie Brownstein that she needs the second job to support herself.
+She also appeared in a sketch for the Independent Film Channel series Portlandia.
+Mann played herself as a cleaner, explaining that she needs the second job to support herself.

-In 2012, Mann released her eighth solo album, Charmer, comprising songs based on the theme that personal charm is not always to be trusted; one song, "Crazytown", is about an alcoholic "manic pixie dream girl".
-Two singles were released: "Charmer", with a music video directed by Tom Scharpling, and "Labrador", which features the actor Jon Hamm and references to Mann's music videos with 'Til Tuesday.
-In the same year, Mann contributed vocals to Steve Vai's album The Story of Light on "No More Amsterdam" and recorded the song "Two Horses" for the soundtrack of the film Tim and Eric's Billion Dollar Movie.In February 2013, Mann and Ted Leo formed a duo, the Both, and performed shows in Los Angeles and San Francisco.
-They released an album in April 2014.
-In 2013, Mann appeared on the Ivan & Alyosha album All the Times We Had.
-On July 22, she filed a lawsuit against MediaNet, saying they were distributing 120 of her songs on an expired license agreement.
-She attempted to claim as much as $18 million in statutory damages.
-Mann settled out of court in 2015.
+In 2012, Mann released her eighth solo album, Charmer, comprising songs based on the theme that personal charm should not always be trusted.
+One song, "Crazytown", is about an alcoholic "manic pixie dream girl".
+Two singles were released: "Charmer", with a music video directed by Tom Scharpling, and "Labrador", with a video featuring the actor Jon Hamm and references to Mann's music videos with 'Til Tuesday.
+In the same year, Mann contributed vocals to Steve Vai's album The Story of Light on "No More Amsterdam" and recorded the song "Two Horses" for the soundtrack of the film Tim and Eric's Billion Dollar Movie.
+Mann sang backing vocals on the 2013 Heidecker & Wood album Some Things Never Stay the Same.